-Most graduate students do not register for credit during the summer, unless there is a specific course required for your course plan or a specific reason for registering.
-(Faculty generally are not on payroll during the summer, so they typically are not available for advising, doing assessments of competency, etc.) During Summer Session, registration for 16 graduate-level credits is considered the maximum full-time load.
+Most graduate students do not register for credit during the summer, unless a specific course is required for the student's course plan or another specific reason exists for registering.
+(Faculty generally are not on academic contracts during the summer, so they typically are not available for advising, assessments of competency, etc.) During the Summer Session, registration for 16 graduate-level credits is considered the maximum full-time load.